Hisham9995/Credit_Risk_Analysis/README.md

 # Overview of the analysis:

-The overview of this Analysis is to predict  credit risk , We oversample the data using the RandomOverSampler and SMOTE algorithms.We did also
-Undersample the data using the ClusterCentroids algorithm. in addition we  Used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm, Comparing  two machine learning models that reduce bias,  such as BalancedRandomForestClassifier and EasyEnsembleClassifier,comparing two machine learning models minimize  bias
+The overview of this Analysis is to predict credit risk, We oversample the data using the RandomOverSampler and SMOTE algorithms.
+We did also Undersample the data using the ClusterCentroids algorithm. in addition we Used a combinatorial approach of over-and undersampling using the SMOTEENN algorithm, Comparing two machine learning models that reduce bias, such as BalancedRandomForestClassifier and EasyEnsembleClassifier, comparing two machine learning models minimize bias

-We  evaluate the performance of these models and make a recommendation on whether these information legit  to predict credit risk
+We evaluate the performance of these models and make a recommendation on whether this information legit to predict credit risk

 # Results